5 Traits of a Successful Homesteader

 Homesteading can be a costly, time-consuming, thankless way of life at times.
 You can muster up every bit of resolve in your body and work so hard to be successful, but you will still make disappointing, costly mistakes from time to time.
 And there will always be factors out of your control that you will have to accept and deal with.
 The more resilient you are, the easier and quicker you will bounce back from adversity and keep going.

 Resolve and resilience are really two sides to the same coin.
 Without the resolve to keep going, there’s not much point in being resilient.
 And without resilience, your resolve will only keep you going for so long.

-I was watching an episode of Homestead Rescue the other day (if you haven’t seen this show, I highly recommend it: It follows a long-time homesteader and his two adult children while they travel the country helping new homesteaders overcome all sorts of major challenges).
-Anyway, Marty Raney (the father) said something that stuck with me and inspired me to write this post.
+Anyway, Marty Raney (the father on the show) said something that stuck with me.
 He said “the heart and soul of the homestead is the homesteader.
 They meet every challenge aggressively, and when they get knocked down, they just keep getting back up.
 THAT’S a homesteader.”